danielrs/dotfiles-legacy/distros/manjaro/README.md

 sudo mhwd -a pci free 0300
 ```

+# Disable computer bell

+Some computers produce annoying sounds using the built-in bell, disable it by adding `blacklist pcspkr` to `/etc/modprobe.d/blacklist.conf'.

 ## Services to enable

 Some services need to be enabled after installing the packages: